zhoudongxu/SAI/doc/sai-ptf/QoS_test_plan.md

 - test_egress_flow_control_drop - Verify if lossless port not drop packet on egress port
 - test_change_egress_buffer_profile - verify if change the buffer profile will not break the egress traffic
 - test_egress_static_shared - verify if the packet will be dropped when the used space larger than static th
-- test_cpu_queue_qos_map - Verify if the queue buffer and profile configuration can be applied on CPU queues
+- test_cpu_queue_qos_map - Verify if the queue buffer and profile configuration can be applied on CPU queues (need to confirm with guohan, CPU pool can be configured by SAI?)

 ### Case Steps <!-- omit in toc -->